abraham2512/beasttools-maven/README.md

 Akka Actors and Akka HTTP based microservice built for distributed processing and visualization of geo-spatial data using the BEAST library for geospatial data

+For more documentation, please check this link https://abraham2512.github.io/beastapi-docs/

 ### Dependencies

-Scala 2.12 and Spark 3.0.3 are the only requirements.
-Other dependencies in pom.xml
+Java 1.8, Scala 2.12 and Spark 3.0

-### Installing
+### Instructions to setup development environment
-* Use Maven to build dependencies
+* Open with IntelliJ and use Maven to compile
-* Create the folder data with sub-folders indexed and viz
+* Create an empty folder "data" with sub-folders "indexed" and "viz"

-### Executing program
-Project can be started using StartApp main class, run with intelliJ to bundle maven dependencies
+* Start Backend -> Edit configurations to use StartApp as main class and run as java 8 Application.
+No arguments.
+* Start Frontend -> cd into frontend/beastol/ and run `npm run start`

 ### API Endpoints
+* Get all files GET-> http://127.0.0.1:8080/files
 * Get details of file GET->  http://127.0.0.1:8080/files/filename
+* Delete a file DELETE-> http://127.0.0.1:8080/files/filename

-* Load a dataset into beast POST -> http://127.0.0.1:8080/files
+* Load a file into beast POST -> http://127.0.0.1:8080/files
     with body containing a json like
  {
   "filename": "SafetyDept",